 7 – Write a vocabulary list

 Write down a list of basic French words or French verbs and put them on your desk or in your restroom.
-In that way, you will be learning while.. 🙂 By the way, here one more fun article about French idioms: 50 French Idiomatic Expressions That are Intriguing.
+In that way, you will be learning while.. 🙂 By the way, here is one more fun article about French idioms.

-I recommend you to use two great apps for vocabulary learning:
+I recommend you use two great apps for vocabulary learning:

 8 – Modify your phone language settings

 A simple tip is to modify your language setting from your phone.
-You will be learning French words without noticed it after a while.
+You will be learning French words without noticing it after a while.

 9 – Use French exercise books

 10 – Live abroad

 This is a pricey tip (but fun) to learn French except if you found a paid job in France.
-I’ve learned English and Spanish thanks for my time aboard (Internships and studies).
+I’ve learned English and Spanish thanks to my time aboard (Internships and studies).
 Working as a fille au pair can be also a great way to immerse yourself in French culture.

 One important thing when you go to live abroad or in that case in France, don’t stick with people speaking your native language, It is a BIG mistake.
 You will tend to switch back to your native language and you will be learning way slower.
 You definitely have to go outside your comfort zone and try to meet new people.

 (Bonus) – Have a boyfriend or girlfriend

 I saw some of my friends dating a foreigner while being abroad and this is the best way so far to improve your French skills.
 People are learning so fast while dating someone speaking another language!

 I hope you discover at least some new tips and resources on how to learn French with fun.
 I am curious to learn some of your tips about learning French.
 Feel free to write it in the comment section 🙂